Langtang, Helambu and Manaslu were the three trekking areas hardest hit by the 2015 earthquake and aftershocks. It was horrific.

 - if you are doing Langtang independently, get a trekking guidebook well in advance.
 Then decide on your destination each day as you go.
 That way you can adjust for weather and fitness.
 It’s fairly common to take a rest day while ascending to acclimatize for altitude.

-- Most people start at Syabrubesi (1500m), a grueling 6–10hr bus ride from Macha Pokhari, in Kathmandu.
-Consider hiring a private car to shorten and sweeten that journey.
+- Most people start at Syabrubesi (1500m), a horrorshow 6–10hr bus ride from Macha Pokhari, in Kathmandu.
+Consider hiring a private car or taxi to shorten that journey.

 - from Syabrubesi most take the shortest route up, via Lama Hotel.
 Better, we feel, would be a longer and slower route via Khangjim.
 Slowly, slowly is the mantra up.
 Descend as quickly as you wish, via Lama Hotel, if you like.